ApplE: A Modular Ontology of Applied Ethics and Event Context for Ethical Decision Modeling: Description of the Ontology

-\texttt{NormativeEthics} consists of three subclasses which are important ethical theories. \texttt{Consequentialism} favors \texttt{Consequence} in order to gauge the morality of an action.
-This is a popular method and inspires various applied ethics philosophies that may favor certain outcomes over others.

-\texttt{Deontology} focuses on the intrinsic nature of such an \texttt{Action} via a set of rules that may determine if an action is morally right or wrong. \texttt{Action} is linked to certain \texttt{EthicalPrinciple}, for example, lying is linked to a violation of \texttt{Transparency}, and stealing is a violation of \texttt{nonmaleficence}.
-Various ethical principles exist, and it would be difficult to note down an accurate taxonomy, especially since individuals value principles differently.
-Considering ethical principles and moral intention in applied ethics allows us to move away from a purely consequentialist approach, which is not considered an ideal way to resolve ethical issues \cite{nye2015non}.
+\texttt{NormativeEthics} consists of three subclasses which are important ethical theories. \texttt{Consequentialism} favors \texttt{Consequence} to gauge morality (axiom (5)). \texttt{Deontology} focuses on the intrinsic nature of an \texttt{Action} via a set of rules that may determine if an action is morally right or wrong. \texttt{Action} is linked to one or more \texttt{EthicalPrinciple}, for example, lying is linked to a violation of \texttt{Transparency}, and stealing is a violation of \texttt{nonmaleficence}.

-\texttt{VirtueEthics} is a third subclass of ethics and describes an ethical action to be done by a virtuous agent.
-It is difficult to discretize such virtues in an agent, however, \texttt{MoralIntention} would give insight into the virtue of an agent \cite{fink2020acting}.
-Intention provides motivation towards action, and regardless of the consequences or the principles upheld or violated, moral intent is a significant indicator when judging an agent for morality.
+Various ethical principles exist, and it would be difficult to provide an accurate taxonomy, especially since individuals value principles differently.
+However, these principles and moral intention allow us to move away from a purely consequentialist approach, which is not an ideal method to resolve ethical issues \cite{nye2015non}. \texttt{VirtueEthics} describes an ethical action to be performed by a virtuous agent.
+It is difficult to discretize such virtues in an agent, however, \texttt{MoralIntention} can give insight.
+Intention provides motivation towards action, and regardless of the consequences or the principles upheld or violated, moral intent is a significant indicator when judging morality.

 The applied ethics module also defines a class to capture the \texttt{EthicalIssues} that may arise in a specific domain, which may then be resolved in accordance with the associated \texttt{applied ethics philosophies}.
+A few axioms from the Applied Ethics module are as follows.